Boosting Unity Game Performance: Sprite Sheet Optimization

 The assets and sprite sheets are automatically updated in Unity when changes are found.
 No manual intervention required!

-Use the symbol next to the texture item to display the individual sprites.
+Use the symbol next to the texture asset to display the individual sprites.
 To create an animation simply select the frames and drag them onto the scene.

 Now you can use your sprites as usual, directly from the editor.